 When I was 19, I graduated from UCLA in two years rather than the usual four.
 The University of Pittsburgh took on a dare or otherwise thought a teenager would do well with graduate students typically twice her age, and I graduated with an MBA as the school’s youngest graduate to date.
-At 21, I knew my “formal” education was done, which meant the real stuff was about to go down.
+At 21, I knew my “formal” education was done, which meant I could get onto the real stuff.

 In 2006, I ran my first marathon and came back to San Diego to start working on a TV show and first company, BAM Communications, while working at NBC 7/39.
-I was fired from NBC and had my show airing by the following week on the competing network, CW.
+I was fired from NBC and had my show airing by the following week on the competing network, the Fox network.

 I produced and hosted a few more TV shows and won an Emmy in 2011.
-I loved business more than interviewing people who did business, as I knew my love was in building experience-based companies.
+I loved business more than interviewing people who did business, as I knew at that point my curiosity was in building companies, not just talking about them.
 Thus, I put down the camera stuff to pursue my companies full force.

-I run every day, I get up at 5am most days, and I love rainbow colored mini pom-poms and lattes by legit coffee roasters like Four Barrel, Bird Rock Coffee Roasters, and Sight Glass.
-I don’t use the word “should.”
+But maybe I'm crazy.
+I run every day, I get up at 5am most days, and I don’t use the word “should.”
+(That word even sounds bad, doesn't it?)
 I read the Economist weekly, about three or four books monthly, and listen to podcasts by This American Life, Savage Love, and The Moth.
+I love storytelling and believe the power of media shapes the world.
 I think kids are untainted versions of adults before a lot of us get messed up.
 I’m an ENTJ, that’s “The Executive” in Myers Briggs talk.
-I relish every experience I can grip onto and whichever won’t physically damage me.
+I relish every experience.

-1) Life is an aggregate of chosen experiences.
+1) Experience is everything.
 Live by design, not by default.